Sharon Kinne: Patricia Jones

-Patricia Jones was born Patricia Clements, one of six children born to Mr. and Mrs. Elmer Clements of St. Joseph, Missouri.
+Patricia Jones, born Patricia Clements, was one of six children born to Mr. and Mrs. Elmer Clements of St. Joseph, Missouri.
 After graduating from Benton High School, she married Walter T. Jones Jr., her high school sweetheart.
-Walter enlisted in the United States Marine Corps shortly after their marriage, and the couple relocated to the West Coast while Walter served.
-After his discharge from the military, they returned to Missouri and settled in Independence with their two children.
-By 1960, almost five years into the marriage, Jones was working as a file clerk for the Internal Revenue Service, while her husband sold cars.
+Walter enlisted in the United States Marine Corps shortly after their wedding, and the couple relocated to the West Coast during his service.
+After Walter received his discharge, the couple returned to Missouri and settled in Independence with their two children.
+By 1960, almost five years into the marriage, Jones was working as a file clerk for the Internal Revenue Service while her husband was a car salesman.

 Despite his marriage and children, Walter reportedly had a wandering eye.
 On April 18, Walter met Sharon when she bought a Ford Thunderbird from his dealership using some of the insurance payout from her husband's death.
 The two began an affair shortly thereafter.
-Sharon viewed Walter as a prospect for a second husband, but he was uninterested in leaving Patricia despite the rockiness of their relationship.

-When Walter declined to go on a trip to Washington with her in May, Sharon reluctantly went with her brother Eugene instead.
-Although the couple reunited on May 25, shortly after Sharon returned, the relationship was quickly set on the rocks when she told Walter that she was pregnant and he was the father of the baby.
-Walter, instead of responding with what Sharon expected to be an agreement to divorce Patricia, ended the affair.
+Sharon viewed Walter as a prospect for a second husband, but he was uninterested in leaving Patricia despite difficulties in their marriage.
+When he declined to join her on a trip to Washington State in May, Sharon reluctantly went with her brother Eugene instead.
+Although they reunited on May 25, the relationship became fraught when Sharon told Walter that she was pregnant with his child.
+Instead of responding with what Sharon expected to be an agreement to divorce Patricia, Walter ended the affair.

-According to Sharon's later testimony, on the afternoon of May 26, she contacted Patricia at her office and told her that Walter was having an affair with Sharon's sister.
-Sharon then met with Patricia that evening to discuss the matter further before dropping her off near the Jones house.
+According to her later testimony, on the afternoon of May 26, Sharon contacted Patricia at her office and told her that Walter was having an affair with Sharon's sister.
+Sharon then met with Patricia that evening to discuss the matter further before dropping her off near the Jones residence.

-Patricia never made it to her house that evening, according to her husband.
-Walter filed a missing persons report with police the next day and began calling people he thought might have seen his wife.
+After Patricia failed to return home that evening, Walter filed a missing persons report with police the next day and began calling people he thought might have seen his wife.
 He got a lead when he spoke to friends of Patricia's who carpooled to work with her.
-They told Walter that Patricia had reported receiving a phone call that day from an unnamed woman who wanted to meet with her.
-She had asked the carpool driver to drop her off at a street corner in Independence, which he had done.
+They told him that Patricia had reported receiving a phone call that day from an unnamed woman who wanted to meet with her.
+Patricia had asked the carpool driver to drop her off at a street corner in downtown Independence, which he had done.
 The occupants of the carpool had seen a woman waiting for Patricia in another car but did not recognize her.
 They nevertheless provided a description of the unknown woman to Walter.